awsdocs/amazon-aurora-user-guide/doc_source/aurora-global-database.md

 Aurora global databases are designed for applications with a worldwide footprint\.
 The read\-only secondary DB clusters \(AWS Regions\) allow you to support read operations closer to application users\.
 By using features such as write forwarding, you can also configure an Aurora MySQL–based global database so that secondary clusters send data to the primary\.
 For more information, see [Using write forwarding in an Amazon Aurora global database](aurora-global-database-write-forwarding.md)\.

-An Aurora global database can support two different approaches to failover\.
-The *unplanned failover process* allows you to recover your Aurora global database after an outage in the primary Region, by failing over to another Region \(cross\-Region failover\)\.
-For more information about this manual process, see [Recovering an Amazon Aurora global database from an unplanned outage](aurora-global-database-disaster-recovery.md#aurora-global-database-failover)\.
+An Aurora global database supports two different approaches to failover\.
+To recover your Aurora global database after an outage in the primary Region, you use the *manual unplanned failover* process\.
+With this process, you fail over your primary to another Region \(cross\-Region failover\)\.
+For more information about this process, see [Recovering an Amazon Aurora global database from an unplanned outage](aurora-global-database-disaster-recovery.md#aurora-global-database-failover)\.

-For disaster preparedness, *planned managed failover* allows you to relocate the primary cluster of a healthy Aurora global database to one of its secondary Regions with no data loss\.
-To learn more, see [Managed planned failover for Amazon Aurora global databases](aurora-global-database-disaster-recovery.md#aurora-global-database-disaster-recovery.managed-failover)\.
+For planned operational procedures such as maintenance, you use *managed planned failover*\.
+With this feature, you can relocate the primary cluster of a healthy Aurora global database to one of its secondary Regions with no data loss\.
+To learn more, see [Performing managed planned failovers for Amazon Aurora global databases](aurora-global-database-disaster-recovery.md#aurora-global-database-disaster-recovery.managed-failover)\.

 ## Advantages of Amazon Aurora global databases<a name="aurora-global-database.advantages"></a>